everyday-analytics/ggbarlabs/README.md

 <img src="man/figures/README-unnamed-chunk-12-2.png" width="50%" />

-## Issues
+# Issues/features lacking

-### percents is calculated within panel.
+  - percents is calculated within panel.
 We might want to specify the ‘whole’ from which percentage is calculated.

-## Additional issues features to consider

   - Horizontal bars
   - stacked barchart support (seems trickier, esp when bars are short)
   - labels within bars… (trickier - when bars are short)